Gay Marriage Protects Marriage

 In 2008 Californians passed the California Marriage Protection Act, aka, Prop 8, which states that only marriage between a man and a woman is legal and recognized.

 On Wednesday, August 04, 2010, Chief U.S. District Judge Vaughn Walker ruled the Proposition “unconstitutional under both the due process and equal protection clauses.”
 The court, therefore, “orders entry of judgment permanently enjoining its enforcement.”

 Gay marriage is good for marriage.

-Posted on August 5, 2010, in feminism, gender, LGBT+, sex and sexuality and tagged feminism, gay marriage, Judge Walker, LGBT+, marriage for procreation, Marriage Protection Act, Prop 8, Proposition 8.
+Posted on August 5, 2010, in feminism, gender, LGBTQ+, sex and sexuality and tagged feminism, gay marriage, Judge Walker, LGBTQ+, marriage for procreation, Marriage Protection Act, Prop 8, Proposition 8.
 Bookmark the permalink.
 3 Comments.